flugg/laravel-responder/README.md

 throw new SoldOutException();
 ```

-# Configuration

-If you've published vendor assets as described in the [installation guide](#installation), you will have access to a `responder.php` file in you `config` folder.
-You may update this file to change how the package should operate.
-We'll go through each configuration key.

-#### Serializer Class Path

-This key represents the full class path to the serializer class you would like the package to use when generating successful JSON responses.
-You may leave it with the default `Flugg\Responder\Serializers\ApiSerializer`, change it to one of [Fractal's serializers](http://fractal.thephpleague.com/serializers/), or create a [custom one yourself](#custom-serializers).

-#### Include Status Code

-The package will include a status code for both success- and error responses.
-You can disable this by setting this key to `false`.

 # Contributing

 Contributions are more than welcome and you're free to create a pull request on Github.
 You can run tests with the following command: